joncamfield/satcommthreats/en.md

   caption: "Photo by [SpaceX](https://unsplash.com/@spacex)"
 excerpt: "This is an adversary-neutral review of known risks when using Satellite communication tools such as satphones, BGANs, and even LEO-orbit (e.g. StarLink) terminals."
 ---

-This document is a **public draft** and is still under review. <br /><br />**Please offer [feedback](/contact) if you have any**.
-While the author has focused primarily on summarizing existing, known, historical risks of satellite communications, the mitigations suggested may be incomplete.
+**Please offer [feedback](/contact) if you have any**.
+While the authors have focused primarily on summarizing existing, known risks of satellite communications, the mitigations suggested may be incomplete.
 Consider your specific needs, vulnerabilties, and your adversary in applying this document to your situation.
 {: .notice--danger}

 # Introduction

-Satellite Communications tools provide critical access during complete Internet shutdowns and are difficult -- but not impossible -- to block.
+Risks are inherent in using any form of communication tool when speaking truth to power.
+Satellite communication tools are often rolled out quickly during crises as they provide critical access and are difficult -- but not impossible -- to block.
 However, the risks of using these tools must be considered.

-Satellite
-devices are easy to geolocate, with documented evidence of this turning into lethal actions.
+This guide discusses threats which are widely applicable to 2-way satellite communications devices, such as satellite phones and pagers, Inmarsat BGANs, Starlinks, and VSAT terminals.
+Some of the risks discussed may also apply to receive-only / broadcast satellite in situations where satellite dishes are regulated/illegal.
+These satellite devices are easy to geolocate, with documented evidence of this turning into lethal actions.
 The communications can also be easily intercepted, jammed, and users can be arrested/harassed because of the hard-to-conceal use of specialty hardware.

-## Goals
+"[S]atellite phones may also be **susceptible to jamming, surveillance, interception, and other security threats** \[…\] users should have **no expectation of privacy** when communicating by satellite phone.
+Additionally, satellite phone users could potentially be **tracked through frequency emissions, commercially available tracking devices, and built-in global positioning system (GPS) capabilities**. \[GPS\] could also be a potential security vulnerability to be exploited and used for malicious intent, like kidnapping or detention. \[…\] It is also feasible for a nation-state or criminal enterprise, with financial resources and access to the right commercially available technology, to track a satellite phone and intercept communication beyond voice calls and texts."<br />--*OSAC Cybersecurity Team (July 2 2021) [Guide for Overseas Satellite Phone Usage](https://www.osac.gov/Content/Report/9db45731-1eec-477a-a7af-1bf950cb4013) OSAC.gov.*
-{: .intro}
+{: .notice}

-Risks are inherent in using any form of communication tool when speaking truth to power.
-Satellite communication tools are often rolled out quickly during crises as they solve many core communication challenges.
-This document seeks to identify the risks that come with satellite communications, as they are often not well understood.

 <!--This document will attempt to map out the known vulnerabilities of
 satellite communications, as well as how those and other concerns contribute to the risks journalists, human rights defenders, and others face when using them.-->

+This document is focused on Internet shutdown, crisis, conflict, and emergency situations where a journalist, activist, or human rights defender may be using these tools to access and share critical information, with a wide range of adversaries including well-resourced, state or military-level ones.

-This does not take into account any specific adversary but tries to identify the complexity of the different threats and how much resources, capacity, and/or will/intent an adversary would need to use the threat.
+This does not focus on any specific adversary but tries to identify the complexity of the different threats and what resources, capacity, and intent an adversary would need to use the threat.

 <!--Satellite communication tools provide unique, unmatched qualities when
 dealing with remote locations, emergency situations, fluid conflict